A Walk Through Gambling, Insurance, Investments and Probabilities, or Why Investing Isn't Gambling, Although It Can Be

 Introduction

 As I was saying, the point is not to discuss the semantics of investing, gambling and insurance.
-That would take us to irrelevant arguments.
+That would take us to endless arguments.
 For example, if we say gambling involves a game, some may state that for professional gamblers it is not or that investing can be fun too, and so on.
-So lets keep dictionaries aside and lets analyze each practice so that we can answer why investing isn't gambling, although it can be.
+So lets keep dictionaries aside and analyze each practice.

 Gambling & Probabilities